See the Front Desk To Pick Up Supplies:

 Items to be recycled are to be sorted in the recycling areas of each apartment lounge.
 From here recycling is removed by Residence Housekeeping staff.

-Common household type batteries such as A, AA, AAA, 9v, C/D cell, laptop batteries, cell phone batteries, cordless phone, and rechargeable batteries may be dropped off for recycling at various locations around campus.
+Common household-type batteries such as A, AA, AAA, 9v, C/D cell, laptop batteries, cell phone batteries, cordless phones, and rechargeable batteries may be dropped off for recycling at various locations around campus.